louis-lee/elunium/CONTRIBUTING.md

 Release Policy
 --------------

-The project leader is the release manager for each Epic Core release.
+The project leader is the release manager for each Elunium Core release.

 Copyright
 ---------